morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 ![[Pasted image 20220407100446.png]]
 ## Sift down
 ![[Pasted image 20220407100943.png]]
+* Used
 ## Sift up
 ![[Pasted image 20220407101637.png]]
 * do left subtree, then right subtree, then root
+* when receiving values one at a time to build, or adding a new one

+## Only delete from root
+* Replace with right most leaf
+* sift down
+*

+# Priority Queue